DavidStevensonVtex/Ubuntu-Unleashed/ch15/README.md

 #### Controlling Services at Boot with Administrative tools

 You can configure what services run at startup with Startup Applications Preferences (shown in Fiture 15.1).

+#### Changing Runlevels

+You can use the `telinit` command to change runlevels on the fly on a running Ubuntu system.

+Inthe past a system administrator could quickly change the system to maintenance or single-user mode by using the `telinit` command with its `S` option, like this:

+`sudo telinit S`

+Today, the same thing would be done using this `systemd` command.

+`sudo systemctl rescue`

+The `telinit` command uses the `init` command to  change runlevels and shut down currently running sevices.
+However, under `systemd`, `telinit` is deprecated.

+After booting to single-user mode, you used then return to multi-user mode, like this:

+`sudo telinit 2`

+Today, the same thing would be done using the `systemd` command:

+`systemctl default`